A Protein Smoothie – A Delicious Dietary Solution

 The Wilderness of Sinai is the place G-d chooses to communicate to the Israelites through Moses.
 It is where G-d reveals Torah and repeatedly offers saving grace.
 For the Israelites, the wilderness is a place of wandering.
 It is also a place of terror and near despair.

 Why does G-d choose the wilderness to speak directly to Moses and through him, to G-d’s people?
-Why was the wilderness the scene of revelation and saving acts?
-Why did this story unfold in a place of hardship and terror for the Israelites?
+And why was the wilderness the scene of revelation and saving acts?
+Finally, why did this story unfold in a place of hardship and terror for the Israelites?

 And why did the journey extend to 40 years?
 According to Google Maps, the walk from Cairo to Jerusalem is about 452 miles or 148 hours on foot.
 With twelve-hour days, 148 hours would make the journeying time almost two weeks (12.3 days).
 Remember, there were kids on the journey and sheep.
 People needed time to set up and take down camps and find and prepare food.
 Oh, and yes, a desert tabernacle.